UPDATE – 18 May 2022

 Questions and answers about this consultation [PDF, 71 KB]

-MPI has identified and is seeking feedback on 3 options for managing inhibitors used in agriculture.
+MPI identified and is sought feedback on 3 options for managing inhibitors used in agriculture.

 Option 1: Maintain the status quo